denoland/bump-workspaces/README.md

 - chore

 If a module has `BREAKING` commits, then `major` version will be updated.
 If a module has `feat` commits, `minor` version will be updated.
-Othrewise `patch` version will be update.
+Otherwise `patch` version will be updated.

 | tag         | version |
 | ----------- | ------- |